Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 To finish your walk you could retrace your steps and return to the Pigalle or Abbesses métros.

-If you prefer to take a bus then if you go to the northern side of the Place Pigalle the number 30 bus will take you west to the Arc de Triomphe and the Champs Elysées or even to the Trocadéro and the Eiffel Tower.
+If you prefer to take a bus then if you go to the northern side of the Place Pigalle the number 30 bus will take you west to the Arc de Triomphe and the Champs Elysées, the Trocadéro and the Eiffel Tower.

 As mentioned in the wheelchair route information all Paris buses now make provision for one wheelchair and have ramps.